Providing services for years.

 2015

-Our Again & Again Thrift Store proved successful, and ProWorks Board of Directors agreed that opening a second thrift store may be a good idea.
+Our Again & Again Thrift Store proved successful, and the ProWorks Board of Directors agreed that opening a second thrift store might be a good idea.
 ProWorks opened its second thrift store, Again & Again Too, on March 16, 2015.
-Both thrift stores are licensed by the MN Department of Human Services, under MN Statute Chapter 245D, as an intensive support service providers.
+The MN Department of Human Services licenses both thrift stores as intensive support service providers under MN Statute Chapter 245D.

 2012

 Employees of ProWorks spent a year or more exploring the options of opening a “Dollar Store or “Thrift Store” in the Dassel area.
-We toured many stores of these types and talked with the people that operated these stores, and also consulted with Southwest Initiative about start-up and operation costs.
-After much discussion and the availability of an empty store in Dassel, we chose to start up a “Thrift Store.
-After many hours of shopping for fixtures, advertising, collecting & sorting donations, and setting up shelving, the store opened on April 17th, 2012, under the name of Again & Again.
-A store manager was hired along with an assistant, and also volunteers from the community help out at the store.
-ProWorks service recipients clean the store daily under the supervision of a job coach.
+We toured many stores of these types, talked with those who operated these stores and consulted with Southwest Initiative about start-up and operation costs.
+After much discussion and the availability of empty store space in Dassel, we chose to start up a “Thrift Store.
+After many hours of shopping for fixtures, advertising, collecting & sorting donations, and setting up shelving, the store opened on April 17, 2012, under the name Again & Again.
+A store manager and an assistant were hired, and volunteers from the community helped out at the store.
+ProWorks service individuals clean the store daily under the supervision of a job coach.

 2003